ycexiao/scikit-package/doc/source/frequently-asked-questions.rst

 Frequently asked questions (FAQ)
 ================================

-Here, you will learn how to customize the ``bg-cookiecutter`` template for your own project, such as setting the line-width and including/excluding files for PyPI distribution.
-We also provide design decisions for the current setup of the ``bg-cookiecutter`` template.
+Here, you will learn how to customize the ``scikit-package`` template for your own project, such as setting the line-width and including/excluding files for PyPI distribution.
+We also provide design decisions for the current setup of the ``scikit-package`` template.

 Pre-commit
 ----------